wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 - Third, READ THE FAQ!!!
 Issues for failing to read the FAQ will be IGNORED!!!

+- If you like it, please spread the word and rate it accordingly.
+I guess a lot of annoyed users can take advantage of NextCellent.
+Thank you!

 **NextCellent Gallery provides backward compatibility for older NextGEN until version 1.9.13** .

 = So, who is going to use this plugin? =